 paraded through the streets and pelted with dung and old shoes, before he is driven out of the town.

-Translations from the Prose Lancelot by Jessie L. Weston; Sir Gawain at the Grail Castle, Arthurian Romances vol.6, Nutt, London, 1903.
+These translations from the Prose Lancelot are by Jessie L. Weston; Sir Gawain at the Grail Castle, Arthurian Romances vol.6, Nutt, London, 1903.